Ajay191191/CometCloudWorkflow/README.md

-# CometCloudWorkflow

-Genomic Workflow on cometcloud.
+# Genomic Workflow on cometcloud.

 This project aims to run a genomic variant calling workflow using cometcloud on cloud-like computational federation of resources.